 We have no limits when providing a variety of activities for our community.
-Wild Diversity is an organizations that is part outdoor adventure, part outdoor education, part backcountry survival, part self care workshops, and a whole lot of community building.
+Wild Diversity is an organization that host outdoor adventures and provides outdoor education, in addition to our community workshops.

 Community is what makes an organization strong.
 We need you to keep paddling forward.
 Donate your time and your love of the outdoors.